Scogs25/Malaria_Classification_Project/README.md

 ## Repo Structure and Project Approach
  All visulaizations used for both this Readme and the presenation pdf can be found in the pngs folder.
- The pdf '" contains the  pdf presentation of this project.
+ The pdf 'Malaria_Detection_Classifier" contains the  pdf presentation of this project.

 Please see the goals of the code contained in the master notebook below.
  ### Master_notebook.ipynb